One King Down: Background

 Internal friction caused the ousting of Fusco shortly before the band was to embark on a national tour supporting Earth Crisis and Madball, to be followed by another trek with Hatebreed.
 One King Down scrambled to find a replacement, inviting then Burn It Down vocalist Ryan Downey to fill in for them.
 This union only lasted for two shows before the singer-less One King Down returned home to regroup.
 Eventually, they teamed up with Syracuse native Jon Peters, who lent his vocals to the band's debut full-length album, 1998's God Loves, Man Kills.
 After subsequent touring, Peters left the band and they split up for a short time.
 Mike Scoville auditioned for the Foo Fighters, but the job ultimately went to someone else.
 One King Down re-formed and Fusco was eventually invited to rejoin.
 They played a few shows before Van Wie left the group, with Wood switching to drum duties as the Albany band pared down to a four-piece.
 One King Down released the Gravity Wins Again EP in 2000, a collection of newly penned songs together with older, previously recorded tracks.
 In 2001, after skipping an appearance at Syracuse, NY's Hellfest, it appeared that the band was done once and for all.

 In March 2018, it was announced that they would play at This is Hardcore 2018 in July, their first show in over 17 years.
 In October 2018, they played in their home state once again, in the Albany area at the Upstate Concert Hall.

+One King Down supported Earth Crisis on their Firestorm 30th Anniversary tour in March-April 2023.

+The band once again reunited and played the 2024 edition of the For The Children Fest at the Belasco Theater in Los Angeles, CA on December 15th of that year.
+Gorilla Biscuits, Minority Unit, and On Broken Wings also played, amongst other openers.